medibloc/panacea-core/.gitbook/guide/join-the-mainnet.md

 ## Join as a validator

-{% hint style="info" %}
-This guide is only for node operators who want to act as a validator.
-{% endhint %}
+If you want to participate in validating blocks as a validator, you can register yourself into the validator set by submitting a transaction.

+For more details, see the [CLI guide](interaction-with-the-network-cli.md#staking).